comeul/centova-digester/README.md

 # Centova Digester

-This will digest an historical listener file from Centova Cast
+This is an internally used tool used to digest a Centova listener file.

+It can by anybody who has access to a Centova Cast listener file, exported from their admin page.
+This will digest the data and return an excel file that's easier to read for non tech people.

+This package was always though to be ran in a Laravel instance but it would probably still run in a vanilla PHP environment, although we give no guarantee for that.

+This package is not sexy, there is no test, but it works.

 ## Installation

-Can't be installed via composer.
-You should add this repository in your composer file:
+Since this is not really ready for wide distribution, the package isn't distributed via Composer, so you will have to add this repo in your `composer.json` file.

 ```json
 "repositories": [